 “We accept the apps we think we deserve.”

 With the very same goal, we announced Fold 2 years ago.
 We were a very small team then, we were only one and half years into the journey with our very first venture - Devfolio.
 Bootstrapped and hungry we saw an opportunity to solve a collective pet peeve of not only our team but the entire country’s.
 What we would soon realise is how different and complicated stepping into the Fintech world without experience, connections and most importantly a monetary reserve is going to be.
 Plus the pandemic that followed soon after, didn’t help much.

 After working in stealth for a year, building a team and learning new things, we had to put Fold on pause because of reasons beyond our control.

 As aforementioned, the day did come when we had to stop.
 But that was then, this is now.
-Today we are happy to announce that we have raised $2.5M led by Anurag Arjun to continue working on Fold.
+Today we are happy to announce that we have raised $2.5M to continue working on Fold.
 Sharing this today fills us with enormous amounts of gratitude towards every minuscule event that transpired to make this happen, to us being given a chance to finish what we started.

 The funding will help us in all the ways funds help an ambitious young startup.
 It’ll help us in building a core team of world-class engineers, designers and problem solvers.
 It’ll help in hiring folks from the financial ecosystem (costly!) who can help us navigate the legal landscape.
 Above all, a good reserve of funds will help us in providing everyone who joins us best in class culture, tools and a chance to solve finances for the people without worrying about their own.